BYUCS260/FullMeanStack/README.md

 ```
 http://YOURIP/comments/54f4b19425b53f6a052851ce
 ```
 Now let's implement the route to allow upvoting.
 We will use our middleware to identify the comment and then open up a route on this comment to upvote it.
 Add the upvote method to the models/Comments.js schema.
+Make sure this goes before "mongoose.model('Comment', CommentSchema);"
 ```
 CommentSchema.methods.upvote = function(cb) {
   this.upvotes += 1;